react-navigation/react-navigation.github.io/versioned_docs/version-5.x/server-rendering.md

 sidebar_label: Server rendering
 ---

-> Note: This API is experimental and might change in a minor version.

 This guide will cover how to server render your React Native app using React Native for Web and React Navigation.
 We'll cover the following cases:

 1. Rendering the correct layout depending on the request URL